MisterMandarino/ImageProcessing/README.md

-# ImageProcessing
+# Region Detection
-Implementation of various image processing algorithms
+Implementation of some algorithms for region detection